The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-3. Set aside a ‘fun fund’
+2. Set aside a ‘fun fund’

 Horton recommends what she calls a “fun fund,” which is a stash of cash for fun activities that are not included in monthly expenses.

-“Allocate how much of your savings you’d like to spend on each activity or item.
-Then, when that killer travel deal comes along, go for it.
+“Allocate how much of your savings you’d like to spend on each activity or item,” Horton says.
+“Then, when that killer travel deal comes along, go for it.
 Just don’t spend more than your allocation unless you are willing to give in another place.”

 Speaking of those killer travel deals, you can expect a tidal wave of incentives to inspire you to pack your bags.
 Your inbox — and all those lists for last-minute flight deals — is a route that might get you to spend on going places you otherwise would have skipped.
 Instead of waiting for those deals to arrive, start thinking about where you want to go and how much you are willing to pay to get there now.

-5. Put spending limits on your tickets
+4. Put spending limits on your tickets

-6. Stay in touch with your emotions
+5. Stay in touch with your emotions

 In addition to carving out long-term strategies for the road ahead, it’s important to recognize that revenge spending can rear its head at any given time.
 You will need to be disciplined and remind yourself to press pause when thinking about spending.

 “If you are tempted to revenge spend, take a moment to check in with your emotions,” Horton says.
 “You are likely trying to fill some sort of need.
 Maybe you really want time with good friends.
 So have a girls’ night out instead of a weekend trip.
 See if there is a cheaper or free alternative that will fill the same desire that is urging the revenge spending.”